seananderson/seananderson.ca/_posts/2014-03-13-mangel-career-advice.md

 Develop a writing habit.
 E.g. 1 hr per day, 1 page, everyday.
 This is very hard, but important.

 Work on speeding up transitions between activities.
-E.g. maybe you go into a class less prepared to teach to avoid eating up time on the transition learn what is important to be done well, and things that just need to be done.
+E.g. maybe you go into a class less prepared to teach to avoid eating up time on the transition.

+Learn what is important to be done well, and what just needs to be done.

 Be proud of how hard you're not working — only James Watson wants to talk about how hard he's *not* working.